pfgithub/scpl/docs/actions/selectcontact.md

 Prompts to pick a person from your contacts and passes the selection to the next action.

-### note

-The "Select Multiple" option is supported on iOS 9 and later, and is not currently supported from Apple Watch.

 ### usage
 ```
 selectcontact selectmultiple=(true | f alse | variable)